Home How It Helps Meet Kelly Sessions & Pricing Client Stories FAQ Contact Book a Session

 Book a Free Exploratory Call

-I was wrong about all three.
-My body had been absorbing years of stress and nobody ever showed me how to release it.
-Biofield Tuning didn't fix everything overnight.
-But it was the first thing that actually reached the part of me that was stuck.
-And from there, everything else started to shift.
+Usually, none of those things are true.
+What's true is that the body has been absorbing years of stress without anyone showing it how to release that load.
+Approaches like Biofield Tuning don't fix everything overnight.
+But for many nurses, body-based work is the first thing that actually reaches the part of them that's stuck.
+And from there, everything else starts to shift.

 Kelly Asplin